Net Metering Pakistan

 Difference Between Net Metering and Green Metering

 With the rapid adoption of solar power in Pakistan, selecting the proper electricity meter has become a crucial step.
 Two terms often confuse homeowners and businesses: Net Meter and Green Meter.
 Although both meters are used for monitoring electricity consumption and generation, their purposes and features differ.
-This article explains what each meter does, its price difference, and which one may be better for you.
+This article explains what each meter does, the price difference between them, and which one may be better for you.

 What Is Neter Meter?